Welcome everyone to “I Love Singing – Songs by Sri Chinmoy”.

 The performances this week come from his disciple Purnakama, whose sincere and gentle voice brings out the devotional sweetness in every line.
 Through her recordings, it becomes easy to settle into a calm, meditative mood and appreciate the purity of the music.
 As a result, whether you choose to sing along or simply listen quietly, these Sri Chinmoy Bengali songs can add a soft, elevating joy to your week.

-Below are the four songs featured in this week’s selection:
+Below are the six songs featured in this week’s selection:

 Songs